Kansas Military and Veterans Benefits

 Learn more about Kansas Motor Vehicle Registration Grace Period for Service Members

-Kansas Military Commercial Driver License (CDL) Skill Test Waiver Program: Service members and Veterans who have been discharged within the past 12 months may have some or all their Kansas CDL testing waived, based on their military training and experience.
+Kansas Military Commercial Driver License (CDL) Test Waiver Program: Service members and Veterans who have been discharged within the past 12 months may have some or all their Kansas CDL testing waived, based on their military training and experience.

 • Army – 88M, 92F, 14T